3 Lab 3: Working with vector attributes

 3. Now change the expression to "KILOMETERS" > 1000 AND "SYSTEM" IS NOT 'Amazon' and see what you get.
 Do you understand the effect of using the NOToperator?

 Finally, we have two useful operators for partial matching on strings.
-They are useful when you need to select based on a subset of string (word) values of an attribute:
+They are useful when you need to select based on a subset of a string (i.e. a word) attribute:

 1. Clear your selection and create a new one with the expression "NAME" LIKE 'Am%'.
 This should select all three rivers whose name starts with ‘Am’ (Amazon, Amu Darya and Amur).
 The ‘%’ symbol in this case is what we call a ‘wildcard’, and it means ‘anything else’.

-2. Now use the expression "NAME" LIKE 'C____' (four underscores, ’_‘).
-This should select all rivers whose name starts with ’C’ followed by any four characters (So it picks Congo and Chire).
+2. Now use the expression "NAME" LIKE 'C____' (‘C’ followed by four underscores, ’_‘).
+This should select all rivers whose name starts with ’C’ followed by any four characters (So it picks Congo and Chire.
+It will not pick Colorado, for example, as it has 7 letters after the ‘C’).

 Stop and Think